Factorial Schur functions and the Yang-Baxter equation: Bijections

-A {\tmem{staircase}} is a semistandard Young tableau of shape $(\la_1+n,\la_1+n-1,\ldots,\la_1)'$ filled with numbers from $\{1,2,\ldots,\la_1+n\}$ with the additional condition that the diagonals are weakly decreasing in the south-east direction when written in the French notation.
+A {\tmem{staircase}} is a semistandard Young tableau of shape $(\lambda_1+n,\lambda_1+n-1,\ldots,\lambda_1)'$ filled with numbers from $\{1,2,\ldots,\lambda_1+n\}$ with the additional condition that the diagonals are weakly decreasing in the south-east direction when written in the French notation.

-An example of a staircase for $\la=(5,4,1)$ is
+An example of a staircase for $\lambda=(5,4,1)$ is

-\begin{proposition} Let $\la$ be a partition.
-There are natural bijections between the following three sets of combinatorial objects \begin{enumerate} \item States of the six vertex model $\mathfrak{S}^{\Gamma}_{\lambda, t}$. \item Strict Gelfand-Tsetlin patterns with top row $\la+\rho$, and \item Staircases whose rightmost column consists of the integers between $1$ and $\lambda_1+n$ that are not in $\la+\rho$. \end{enumerate} \end{proposition}
+\begin{proposition} Let $\lambda$ be a partition of length $\leqslant n$.
+There are natural bijections between the following three sets of combinatorial objects \begin{enumerate} \item States of the six-vertex model $\mathfrak{S}^{\Gamma}_{\lambda, t}$, \item Strict Gelfand-Tsetlin patterns with top row $\lambda+\rho$, and \item Staircases whose rightmost column consists of the integers between $1$ and $\lambda_1+n$ that are not in $\lambda+\rho$. \end{enumerate} \end{proposition}

-\begin{proof} Suppose we start with a state of the six vertex model $\mathfrak{S}^{\Gamma}_{\lambda, t}$.
-Let us record the locations of all minus signs that live on vertical edges.
-Between rows $k$ and $k+1$, there are exactly $n-k$ such minus signs for each $k$.
-Placing the column numbers of the locations of these minus signs into a triangular array gives a strict Gelfand-Tsetlin pattern with top row $\la+\rho$.
+\begin{proof} Suppose we start with a state of the six-vertex model $\mathfrak{S}^{\Gamma}_{\lambda, t}$.
+Let us record the locations of all minus spins that live on vertical edges.
+Between rows $k$ and $k+1$, there are exactly $n-k$ such minus spins for each $k$.
+Placing the column numbers of the locations of these minus spins into a triangular array gives a strict Gelfand-Tsetlin pattern with top row $\lambda+\rho$.

-Given a strict Gelfand-Tsetlin pattern $\mathfrak{T}=(t_{ij})$ with top row $\la+\rho$, we construct a staircase whose rightmost column is missing $\la+\rho$ in the following manner: We fill column $j+1$ with integers $u_1,\ldots,u_{n-j+\la_1}$ such that
+Given a strict Gelfand-Tsetlin pattern $\mathfrak{T}=(t_{ij})$ with top row $\lambda+\rho$, we construct a staircase whose rightmost column is missing $\lambda+\rho$ in the following manner: We fill column $j+1$ with integers $u_1,\ldots,u_{n-j+\lambda_1}$ such that